Panaseer Ltd raises $2.25 million Seed Investment

 November 12, 2015

-London 12th November – Cyber security software company Panaseer has successfully raised $2.25 million through a syndicated seed investment round.
+London, 12 November 2015 – Cyber security software company Panaseer has successfully raised $2.25 million through a syndicated seed investment round.
 The investors include Albion Ventures, Notion Capital, Winton Technology Ventures, C5 Holdings, and Elixirr.

 Panaseer was founded in 2014 by Nik Whitfield and a team of cyber security experts from BAE Systems.
 It is one of a new wave of UK cyber security start-ups working with commercial enterprises and was selected to accompany Prime Minister David Cameron to Washington DC earlier this year as part of a cyber-security delegation.
 Panaseer has since signed its first New York based Financial Services client.